 Will My Baby Have An Allergic Reaction to Ready.
 Set.
 Food?

+Many parents wonder about the safety of Ready.
+Set.
+Food!, and how safe it is to introduce babies to common allergens in general.
 Will your baby have an allergic reaction to Ready.
 Set.
 Food!?
 In most cases, the answer is no. Most babies don’t have an allergic reaction to Ready.
 Set.
 Food!, and the few reactions that do occur tend to be mild or moderate.

-Introducing your baby to common allergy-causing foods before they turn one is crucial.
-In fact, studies have shown that around 4-6 months of age is also the safest time to introduce peanut, egg, and milk, the three foods that Ready.
-Set.
-Food! introduces to your baby.
-When it comes to introducing these foods, earlier is safer.
+When it comes to introducing common allergen foods, earlier is safer.
 Today, we’ll break down what landmark research shows us about the safety of early allergen introduction.

 4-6 Months of Age: The Safest Time to Introduce Allergy-Causing Foods